List of tallest buildings in Singapore: Tallest buildings

 This lists ranks Singapore skyscrapers that stand at least 150 m tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year in which a building was completed.

-Tallest under construction
+Under construction

 This lists buildings that are under construction in Singapore.
 A floor count of 40 stories is used as the cutoff for buildings whose heights have not yet been released by their developers.